 There were numerous challenges on this project, firstly that all heavy equipment and materials had to be brought up by crane to the rooftop, due to the lack of access routes.

 Other challenges were that there was no plumbing system or power whatsoever on the roof of the historic car park building, so we had to work out how to get three phase power and water up to the roof and waste down.

 We built a large mezzanine structure on the top of the car park in order to give views across London.
-This modular metal structure was rated sufficiently to allow its placement on top of the pre-existing car park and comply to building control regulation.
-The structure totaled approximately 3m height, 13m width and 15m length.
+This modular metal structure was rated sufficiently to allow its placement on top of the pre-existing car park and comply with building control regulation.
+The structure totalled approximately 3m height, 13m width and 15m length.

 We also built a large toilet block including men’s and women’s to allow for the use of customers at the rooftop bar.